 As of 2012 she announced she was in “semi-retirement”, still offering sessions but stepping down from all other aspects of her career.
 Shortly after, she was gone for good.
 Her sudden disappearance has led some to speculate on Queen Raqui’s death, however there is no evidence to support this and they appear to simply be vicious online rumors.

 Raqui was a woman of enormous stature.
-What she could do physically with her natural height and size was amazing.
 Yet it is her legacy she left that dwarfs anything else she did in her career.
 As a super-sized tall BBW, she was one of the first recognizable campaigners for size acceptance.
 Her magazine and work in the community empowered women of all shapes, sizes and races, and she will be remembered as a true pioneer of the movement.

 queen raqui faqs